macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

    :caption:

 The script above assumes that a SQLite database file (see filename on line 14) is in the same directory as the ``.py`` file.
 The script will work with any SQLite database file.

+* `Starter scripts for a MySQL database connection are here. <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/flask/databases/test_mysql_connection>`_ More about this below.

 Note that line 16 is the key to the connection — it contains the **database connection string,** which will be *different* depending on which SQL database system you are connecting to.
 The SQLite connection string is simpler than the others, so be sure to read on if you're using MySQL, PostgreSQL, or another system.